Last updated: 2nd November 2022

 Since its purchase, it’s been used for commuting, day rides, and tours.
 And whilst some people believe the extra money for the carbon version is a waste, I love it.

 The out-and-out positive of this helmet, though, is the weight.
 My size small comes in at 1290g.
 And that’s pretty damn light!

 Shark Spartan Carbon: Shell, Sizes & Price

 The carbon fibre looks on this helmet are fantastic – as is the overall finish.
 There are a tonne of designs available in the carbon range.

 In terms of sizing, you can choose from XS (53-54cm), S (55-56cm), M (57-58cm), L (59-60cm), XL (61-62cm), and XXL (63-64cm.)

 It’s currently available for around £340 in the UK, or $400 (US).

 As you would expect these days, the Shark Spartan Carbon performs well in the safety department with a 4-star SHARP safety rating.

-Other safety features include the integrated Pinlock Max Vision insert, drop-down internal sun visor, and double D fastener.
+Other safety features include the integrated Pinlock Max Vision insert, a drop-down internal sun visor, and a double-D fastener.